oktadev/okta-blog/_source/_posts/2020-05-26-serverless-java-aws.md

 - Oracle Fn
 - Micronaut

-Finally, I'll just point out that there are hybrid/meta solutions like Serverless.com that bridge open-source and pay-for-service model with managing deployment to multiple systems.
+Finally, I'll just point out that there are hybrid/meta solutions like Serverless.com that bridge open-source and pay-for-service models with managing deployment to multiple systems.

 In this project, you're going to create a simple Amazon AWS Lambda function.
 You're going to create an API Gateway for the function to make it publicly accessible via HTTP requests.
 Finally, you're going to secure the function using Okta and JSON Web Token authentication.